 (3) a description of the research to be presented at AAG (600 words max; images are allowed)

-Deadline: Applications must be submitted by Sunday, Jan.
-16th, 2022, AOE.
-(2023 award will be next year).
-Awardees will be announced by early February.
+Deadline: Applications must be submitted by FEB 24th, 2023 AOE.
+Awardees will be announced by early March.
 They will be recognized in the business meetings of the specialty groups as well as during their presentation.

-Submission: Applicants must combine the three documents into a single PDF or word document, and email to Dr. Clio Andris (email@example.com) with the subject: “Courtney Russell Award Application”.
+Submission: Applicants must combine the three documents into a single PDF or word document, and email to Dr. Clio Andris (email@example.com) and Dr. Alex Moulton (firstname.lastname@example.org) with the subject: “Courtney Russell Award Application”.
 We especially encourage students from groups that are underrepresented in geospatial technologies to apply.

-We thank Dr. Clio Andris (Georgia Tech) for spearheading this initiative.
 We thank Courtney’s former advisors, Dr. Ron Briggs and Dr. David Cowen for their support.
-We thank Dr. Bandana Kar (chair of the GISS Specialty Group) and Dr. Stacy-ann Robinson (chair of the Caribbean Geography Specialty Group) for their assistance in administering the award.
+We thank Dr. Bandana Kar (chair of the GISS Specialty Group) and Dr. Stacy-ann Robinson + Alex Moulton (of the Caribbean Geography Specialty Group) for their assistance in administering the award.